Preps underway to expand COVID-19 testing amid surge, work and school requirements

 Dr. Leguen said adults in their 20s or 30s are driving the majority of new COVID-19 cases, and most of them are not vaccinated.

-"This is a group that we really to go and ask for vaccination.
-We believe vaccination is the most important tool we have today," he said.
+"This is a group that we really go to and ask for vaccination.
+We believe vaccination is the most important tool we have today," Dr. Leguen said.

 Those not vaccinated should get tested: